What Is Spatial Computing?

 Spectator sports

-Watch your favorite sports team virtually from a specific vantage point, like the 50-yard line of a football game or courtside at a basketball game.
+Watch your favorite sports team virtually from a specific vantage point, such as the 50-yard line of a football game or courtside at a basketball game.

 Education